myckim1/S-P-500-daily-data/README.md

 There were quite a few days with Opening Price = 0.0.
 I assumed Opening = Closing of previous day for these.

-From my observation: most of the opening price data between
+From my observation: most of the opening price data between 1962-01-01 and 1982-04-10 were set to 0.0.
+For these, I assumed opening price is equal to closing price of previous trading day.